Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 <br>

 This project involved creating phonemic transcriptions of spoken Tok Pisin, the English-based creole which is a national language of Papua New Guinea.
-We retrieved open-access, untranscribed audio recordings of Tok Pisin held in PARADISEC and created rich time-aligned transcriptions, adding these back to their source collections, as well as providing these transcriptions to the DSTG.
+We retrieved open-access, untranscribed audio recordings of Tok Pisin held in {{< glossary_link display="PARADISEC" id="paradisec" >}} and created rich time-aligned transcriptions, adding these back to their source collections, as well as providing these transcriptions to the DSTG.

 <br>